SpamScope/spamscope/README.md

 SpamScope uses Apache Storm that allows you to start small and scale horizontally as you grow.
 Simply add more workers.

 ### Flexibility
-You can chose your mails input sources (with spouts) and your functionalities (with bolts).
+You can choose your mails input sources (with **spouts**) and your functionalities (with **bolts**).

 SpamScope comes with the following bolts:
- - tokenizer splits mail in token like headers, body, attachments and it can filter emails, attachments and ip address already seen
+ - tokenizer splits mail in token like headers, body, attachments and it can filter emails, attachments and ip addresses already seen
- - phishing lookings for your keywords in email and connects email to targets (bank, your customers, etc.)
+ - phishing looks for your keywords in email and connects email to targets (bank, your customers, etc.)
  - raw_mail is for all third party tools that analyze raw mails like SpamAssassin
  - attachments analyzes all mail attachments and uses third party tools like VirusTotal
  - network analyzes all sender ip addresses with third party tools like Shodan
  - urls extracts all urls in email and attachments
- - json and outputs make the json report and save it
+ - json_maker and outputs make the json report and save it

 ### Store where you want
 You can build your custom output bolts and store your data in Elasticsearch, MongoDB, filesystem, etc.